QasimKhan5x/image-search-analysis/README.md

 # Image Search Analysis

-Content-based image analysis, retrieval, and search using keywords as well as visual and textual features.
+Content-based image analysis, retrieval, and search, utilizing both keywords and a combination of visual and textual features.
+By analyzing image content, the system can efficiently retrieve and categorize images based on specified keywords or inherent visual properties.

 Currently, we have developed a command line tool and web app that allows you to search for images similar to a query image in your favorite dataset.
 To proceed further, first install milvus by following the instructions below.
 Then proceed to the `m1_reverse_image_search` folder for further instructions.

 To allow metadata creation of an image, we have provided the `Metadata_Creation.ipynb` notebook.
 Open that notebook in Google Colab with GPU on.
 Then, use `create_metadata_from_imgpath` to create metadata from the path to an image.